minhduckd5/student-management-system/README.md

+# This is a school project's lab.
+Not for monetization.

 # Student Management System

 A comprehensive Java EE web application for managing students and courses, built with JSP, Servlets, MVC architecture, MySQL, and deployed on Apache Tomcat via NetBeans IDE.